FAA Drone Fines – Real Enforcement Cases and What Trigger…

 The Future of FAA Enforcement

-• Remote ID integration: Automated detection of violations
+• Remote ID integration: Automated detection of violations — this changes everything

-• Increased resources: FAA expanding enforcement staffing
+• Increased resources: FAA is expanding their enforcement staffing

-• Technology-enabled monitoring: Automated systems detect violations
+• Technology-enabled monitoring: Automated systems that detect violations in real-time

-• Coordination with local law enforcement: Better information sharing
+• Coordination with local law enforcement: Better information sharing between agencies

 • Focus on repeat offenders: Enhanced penalties for multiple violations